Yandex Cloud

 To increase the maximum amount of RAM, use the Max memory usage parameter.

-If user management via SQL is enabled for the cluster, you can set the Max memory usage parameter as follows:
+If user management via SQL is enabled for the cluster, you can set the Max memory usage parameter:

 • For the current user session by running this query: